abhalkar/jenkins-cicd/README.md

             - plugin name :- Authorized projects

 # how to take backup of our jobs
+    - we taken backup we use maven fo pipeline to seedjob
     - XML jobs to dsl github search on google
     - Jenkins XML to Job DSL converter repo```https://github.com/abhalkar/jenkinsxml2jobdsl```
     - yum install maven